The Kite That Went to the Moon: Characters

 There are 4 characters in "The Kite that went to the Moon": Jerry, Chubby, the wymp, and the Lady of the Moon.
 Jerry is the young boy who made the biggest kite in the village.
 Chubby is the woodcutter's daughter, and a friend of Jerry's.
 It was she who painted the moon and stars on Jerry's kite.
 The wymp is a mythical creature who Jerry and Chubby meet along their journey.
 The wymp is the one who tells Jerry why his kite initially failed to fly to the moon, and it takes Jerry and Chubby to the moon.
 The Lady of the Moon is the last character that Jerry and Chubby meet along their journey; she is a stern but fair character who is mad at Jerry and Chubby for entering her country.

 Publication

-"The Kite That Went to the Moon" was written in 1899 and first published by John Lane at The Bodley Head in London and New York in 1900 in the book of fairy tales, The Other Side of the Sun by Evelyn Sharp (suffragist)(1869–1955).
+"The Kite That Went to the Moon" was written in 1899 and first published by John Lane at The Bodley Head in London and New York in 1900, in the book of fairy tales The Other Side of the Sun by Evelyn Sharp (1869–1955).